 I had decided some time ago that I wanted a low, wide, multi-wick candle for our basement family room.
 We have a large wooden tray that sits on the ottoman and there was a perfect space for one.
-However, every time I would find one I liked, it was very expensive.
+However, every time I found one I liked, it was incredibly expensive.
 I saw prices ranging from $60-$250 for really large multi-wick candles.
 I wasn’t really interested in paying that much for a candle and I was never really happy with the available scents and colors anyways.
 So, I decided that I would do some research and figure out how to make a candle that exactly fit what I was looking for.
 I wanted to share what I learned in this post on custom candle-making for beginners.

 I found a container that I that I really liked and that was just the right size at the local thrift store.
 It was a slightly tarnished silver-plated vintage buffet serving dish.
 I really like the look of tarnished silver and have several pieces in my home.
-I decided that I wanted to tarnish the piece even further so I soaked it in a hot water with black lava salt.
+I decided that I wanted to tarnish the piece even further so I soaked it in boiling water with black lava sea salt.
 This helped to increase the overall tarnish on the piece.

-Next, after watching several videos online, we headed to the craft store.
+Next, after watching several videos online, we headed to the crafts store.
 We had to visit two crafts stores to find the necessary supplies.
-The only wax available to us at that time was paraffin wax that was in large bricks.
+The only wax available to us at that time was paraffin wax in large bricks.
 We also picked up candle wicks and vanilla fragrance oil.
 A trip to the thrift store yielded a large serving spoon for stirring the melted wax and a plastic-handled ceramic coffee pitcher that we used to melt the wax.

 Once we had all of the supplies, we got to work.
 First, we prepared the container/serving dish by hot-gluing the wicks into place.
 We then used bamboo skewers and some washi tape to ensure that the wicks remained upright when the hot wax was poured into the container.

-The ceramic pitcher was not ideal for melting the wax.
+The ceramic pitcher we picked up at the thrift store was not ideal for melting the wax.
 Because it was insulated (and intended to keep coffee warm) it took a long time for the wax to get hot enough to melt.
 Additionally, the ceramic pitcher wasn’t large enough to hold all of the wax needed for my large container (we used about three pounds for this project), so we had to melt it in two batches.
 This was not ideal and I believe it caused the wax to pull away from the sides of the container as it cooled.
 The end result was a decent-looking candle that was the exact size, color, and fragrance that I wanted.
 But we made a few mistakes.